JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_budget.rst

 * :code:`CBUTYPE` : type of box used to compute the budget:

-  * 'CART' a cartesian box defined by the lowest and highest values of the indices in the 3 directions in the MESONH grid, defined in the following.
+  * 'CART' a cartesian box defined by the lowest and highest values of the indices in the 3 directions in the Meso-NH :ref:`grids`, defined in the following.
   * 'MASK' several areas, described by horizontal masks, are selected according to criteria evaluated at each model timestep.
 The budget computations are realized at the selected verticals for each criteria.
-The criteria must be defined in the routine {\it set\_mask.f90}
+The criteria must be defined in the routine :file:`set_mask.f90`.

 * :code:`NBUMOD` : number of the model in which the budget are performed.
 Only one model must be selected even if the grid-nesting is active.